jonatas/timescaledb/docs/toolkit_lttb_tutorial.md

 ## Benchmarking

-Now, that both endpoints are ready, it's easy to check the results and understand how fast each solution can be executing.
+Now that both endpoints are ready, it's easy to check the results and understand how fast Ruby can execute each solution.

-In the logs, we can clearly see the time difference between every result:
+In the logs, we can see the time difference between every result:

 ```
 "GET /lttb_sql?threshold=127 HTTP/1.1" 200 4904 0.6910
 "GET /lttb_ruby?threshold=127 HTTP/1.1" 200 5501 7.0419
 ```

-Note that the last two values of each line are the total bytes of the request and the processing time of each endpoint.
+Note that the last two values of each line are the request's total bytes and the endpoint processing time.

-SQL processing took `0.6910` while the Ruby took `7.0419` seconds which is **10 times slower than SQL**.
+SQL processing took `0.6910` while Ruby took `7.0419` seconds which is **ten times slower than SQL**.

-Now, the last comparison is in the data size if we simply send all data to front end to process and downsample in the front end.
+Now, the last comparison is in the data size if we send all data to the view to process in the front end.

 ```ruby
 get '/all_data' do